5T33Z0/Clover-Crate/ACPI/README.md

 ![Bildschirmfoto 2021-05-16 um 07 28 34](https://user-images.githubusercontent.com/76865553/135732689-dd1271db-f11d-468b-a57e-576bcf7f7d76.png)

-The `DSDT` (Differentiated System Description Table) is the largest and most complect of the ACPI tables included by your mainboard's BIOS.
+The `DSDT` (Differentiated System Description Table) is the largest and most complex of the ACPI tables included by your mainboard's BIOS.
 It describes devices and methods of accessing them.
 Access methods can contain arithmetic and logical expressions.
 To correct this table manually, profound knowledge of programming in the ACPI Source Language (ASL) is mandatory.

 Fortunately, Clover provides automated, selectable `Fixes`, which can be applied to the DSDT on the fly during boot to add/rename devices or fix common problems which need to be addressed before macOS is happy with the provided DSDT.
 This method is not as clean as patching every issue via a SSDT (like OpenCore requires), but it's an easily accessible and valid approach to fix your DSDT.

-Listed below are the included `Fixes` provided by Clover (about 30) and what they do.
+Listed below are the included DSDT `Fixes` provided by Clover (about 30) and what they do.
 Note that these fixes have been accumulated over the years – some of them might be deprecated nowadays.
 Remember: just because a fix is available, it doesn't mean that you need it or that it still works with current hardware or macOS versions.

 To get a better understanding for fixes that are still relevant in 2022, take a look at my [**Desktop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [**Laptop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) configs before getting all click-happy and just randomly enable every available fix!